Free Shipping on Orders Over $75

 Hanamaruki's Liquid Shio Koji is a unique and convenient preparation of traditional shio koji.
-Hanamaruki makes shio koji, places it in a sake bag and then presses it to get only the enzyme-rich liquid.
-You can use this to marinate meats, season broths or even add to meatballs or gyoza filling.
+Hanamaruki makes shio koji, places it in a sake bag and then presses it to get only the enzyme-rich liquid which they have a patent for.
+You can use this to marinate meats, season broths or even add to meatballs or gyoza filling...basically, if you want to add umami to anything, use Liquid Shio Koji.
+That's why we call it liquid gold.

-To marinate a protein, add 10% of the weight of the protein in liquid shio koji.
-In other words, to marinate 100 grams of meat, add 10 grams of liquid shio koji.
+To marinate a protein, add 8 to 10% of the weight of the protein in liquid shio koji.
+In other words, to marinate 100 grams of meat, add 8 to 10 grams of liquid shio koji.

 Ingredients: rice, water, salt, ethyl alcohol